19pdh/galier/README.md

 ## Why?

-I could not find any other working solution that would be simple.
+I could not find any other working solution that would be as simple as this.
 This script just resizes all images and generates grid menu for them.
 That is all.

 ## Usage